 The problem…living in your home is not the same as selling it.
-Selling your home is a business proposition, and you have shifted from a homeowner to salesperson.
-You have to shift your thinking from that of homeowner to salesperson: how well you do this will determine whether or not you continue to be a homeowner.
+Selling your home is a business proposition, and you have shifted from a homeowner to a salesperson.
+You have to shift your thinking from that of the homeowner to the salesperson: how well you do this will determine whether or not you continue to be a homeowner.

 There are 4 basic rules in bringing your product to market.

 Rule #1-Know your market